NTTCom-MS/bash-puppetmasterless/README.md

 script to be to apply a manifest (.pp file) without a puppet master (modules are installed locally)

+## setup

+Running setup.sh it will install puppet5 and all the required dependencies

 ## usage

 localpuppetmaster.sh -d \<localpuppetmaster dir\> [ [-l] [-b \<puppet module dir\>] | [-s site.pp] [-y hiera.yaml] [\<tar to install\> [module to install] | \<module to install from puppetforge\>] ]